LeeZeHao/GraphicAiFrontend/README.md

 4. Temperature and Repetition Penalty: Parameters to be passed to the LLM.
 5. Prompt Formatting: How the prompt string is formatted before feeding into the model.
 Default values are based on bartowski/Mistral-Nemo-Instruct-2407-GGUF.

 After completing all these steps, press "Save and Close" in the bottom right to start.
+Settings data is automatically saved and is loaded each time the app is opened.

 # Controls